The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Introduction

 respectively; and also we have an exact triangle

-relating the deformation and obstruction theory to the Higgs pairs $(E,\phi)$.
-We found that all the arguments as in \cite[\S 5]{TT1} works for smooth DM stacks $\sS$.
+relating the deformation and obstruction theory of $\sE_{\phi}$ to the Higgs pairs $(E,\phi)$.
+We found that all the arguments as in \cite[\S 5]{TT1} work for smooth DM stacks $\sS$.
 We write down some parts in the appendix for $\sS$, and for the more precise details we refer to \cite[\S 5]{TT1}.
-Therefore $\N^{\perp}_{L}$ also admits a symmetric obstruction theory and the $\cc^*$ acts on $\N^{\perp}_{L}$ with compact fixed loci, we define
+Therefore $\N^{\perp}_{L}$ admits a symmetric obstruction theory and the $\cc^*$ acts on $\N^{\perp}_{L}$ with compact fixed loci, we define